johannesheinz/notmuch-abook/README.md

 query=folder:Inbox OR folder:Sent
 ```

 If you use a non-default notmuch configuration file, you should set the `NOTMUCH_CONFIG` environment variable (see notmuch man page).
-This can even be done inside the `.vimrc` file, with:
+This can even be done inside the `${HOME}/.vimrc` file, with:

 ```vim
 let $NOTMUCH_CONFIG = expand("~/.notmuch-config-custom")